-BMW gave the X6 a mild update for the latest model year, with changes including slightly tweaked styling and a new M Sport Package that boosts output for both of the crossover's engine options.
+BMW gave the X6 a mild update for the previous model year, with changes including slightly tweaked styling and an M Sport Package that boosts output for both of the crossover's engine options.

 As the photos reveal, the X6 has anything but a conservative look.

 The X6's roofline begins arching downward after the B-pillar and continues plunging right to the X6's rising waistline.
 As a result, second-row headroom and rear cargo volume are both compromised.

 The new X6 is longer and lower than the last-generation X5 on which it is based, seating only four.
 But what the sporty X6 loses in seating and storage, it gains in uniqueness.

 The main stylistic change for the previous model year was a revised front fascia complete with a new grille, foglamps and optional adaptive LED headlamps (Xenons come standard).
 Continuing the LED theme are the taillights, which were redesigned designed and feature two LED-fed light banks with horizontal alignment.

 The range-topping X6 xDrive50i is propelled by a twin-turbo 4.4-liter V8 unit that produces 400 horsepower at 5500 rpm and 446 pound-feet of torque between 1750 rpm and 4500 rpm.
 The sprint to 62 mph takes just 5.4 seconds and fuel economy is rated at 14 mpg in the city and 20 mpg on the highway.

 The X6's other engine is a 3.0-liter inline-six with a single turbocharger.
 This motor churns out 300 horsepower and 300 lb-ft of torque and returns fuel economy figures of 16/23 mpg.